 Nobody is at your website or app to gaze lovingly at your navigation.
 ‘I didn’t like the Grand Canyon itself, but I did enjoy the fonts they used on their signposts,’ said nobody, ever (except maybe a graphic designer).

 10. Jen SimmonsJen Simmons, Designer Advocate at Mozilla, has a pretty clear narrative that runs throughout her Twitter: CSS Grid is essential if you want to design well for the web.
 Whether you already have an interest in using CSS to improve your skills as a web designer or you want to learn more about how grids can streamline and improve design results, this is a Twitter account you must follow.

 12. Jon PhillipsJon Phillips is a UI and UX designer whose Twitter feed is much like what you’d expect.
 He promotes content that not only gets other designers thinking about UI and UX in smarter ways, but it heavily promotes the research and planning parts of the design process.
 I’d say that if you find your own research and setup of web design projects to be lacking or you just want to get a better handle on it, check him out.

 13. Justin MifsudIf you want to get better about designing for the user experience, Justin Mifsud’s Twitter account is a great one to start with.
 He is the founder of UsabilityGeek and, yet, with all the posts you’ll encounter in his feed, you probably wouldn’t know it because of how much high-quality content he shares from other awesome usability sources.
 The best part is that he usually isn’t in the habit of throwing up a link and copying just the title into the message.
 He lends real personal insights to his posts, so you know he’s taken time to read the article and extract something valuable from it as well.

 14. Katrin SuessUX designer Katrin Suess has what I like to call a very vibrant Twitter feed.
 Yes, she shares content about user experience design.
 But there’s something very well-rounded about what she offers here.
 You’ll find content that has to do with SEO and marketing, for instance, which is great because it acknowledges that there’s more to web design than just the heavy-duty UX work that gets a lot of airplay.

-Kostas Hatzis’s feed is a really well-rounded aggregation of web design, graphic design, and UX design articles from around the web.
+15. Kostas HatzisKostas Hatzis’s feed is a really well-rounded aggregation of web design, graphic design, and UX design articles from around the web.
 I would say this is a must-have regardless of what your particular specialty or areas of interest are.
 And you have topics ranging from fun and controversial (like “5 Times Nudity Shook the Graphic Design World”) to practical applications (like “Lesser known CSS quirks & advanced tips”).